Indiana Rules of Court

 (c) The Electronic Recording must be a complete, authentic, accurate, unaltered, and continuous record of a Custodial Interrogation.

-The facts or data in the particular case upon which an expert bases an opinion or inference may be those perceived by or made known to the expert at or before the hearing.
+An expert may base an opinion on facts or data in the case that the expert has been made aware of or personally observed.
 Experts may testify to opinions based on inadmissible evidence, provided that it is of the type reasonably relied upon by experts in the field.

-(a) Testimony in the form of an opinion or inference otherwise admissible is not objectionable merely because it embraces an ultimate issue to be decided by the trier of fact.
+(a) In General—Not Automatically Objectionable.
+Testimony in the form of an opinion or inference otherwise admissible is not objectionable just because it embraces an ultimate issue.

-The expert may testify in terms of opinion or inference and give reasons therefor without first testifying to the underlying facts or data, unless the court requires otherwise.
-The expert may in any event be required to disclose the underlying facts or data on cross-examination.
+Unless the court orders otherwise, an expert may state an opinion and give the reasons for it without first testifying to the underlying facts or data.
+But the expert may be required to disclose those facts or data on cross examination.

 The following definitions apply under this Article: